 Input-connectors are executed before the actual program to download files and directories to the container file-system.
 The download paths are provided to the programm command as CLI arguments (see section cli).

-A connector is implemented as Python class included in a Python module.
-The location of the module must be included in the
+A connector provides a commandline interface.
+The location of the connector executable should be included in the

 In order to download an entire directory, some connectors like the HTTP connector require a directory

 listing.
 This listing defines the subfiles and subdirectories and is only allowed for directory connectors.
-Even for connectors which do not strictly require a listing it is recommended to include one, because it can be used to check the directory contents for missing files and subdirectories.
+Even for connectors which do not strictly require a listing it is recommended to include one, because it will be used to automatically check the directory contents for missing files and subdirectories.

 Please note, that not every connector provides functionality for files and directories, but the HTTP connector can be used in both cases.
 For information about these connectors take a look at the RED Connectors: Input Directories documentation.